ImgBotApp/InternetNL/detail/web-mail/ipv6/ns-AAAA/label_en.md

-IPv6 addresses of name servers
+IPv6 addresses for name servers